-This metropolis is not only the largest city in Mexico, but in North America as well.
-The city is full of culture and has a rich history as it is also the oldest capital city of the Americas.
+This metropolis is not only the largest city in Mexico but in North America as well.
+The city is full of culture and has a rich history, as it is also the oldest capital city of the Americas.

-There are many things to do in Mexico City.
-Must-see museums include the Museum of Anthropology, Frida Kahlo Museum, and Museo Diego Rivera (both located in Coyoacan, the historic center of Mexico City located on the southern shore of Lake Texcoco) – but there are many more.
+Some must-see museums include the Museum of Anthropology, the largest and most visited museum in Mexico, Frida Kahlo Museum, and Museo Diego Rivera, dedicated to the lives and arts of the two painters and both located in Coyoacan, the historic center of Mexico City located on the southern shore of Lake Texcoco.
+But there are many more.

-The House of Tiles is an 18th Century Palace, covered by blue and white tile from the Puebla state on three sides.
+The House of Tiles is an 18th Century Palace covered by blue and white tile from the Puebla state on three sides.

 If you want to catch a great cultural event during your time in Mexico City, visit the Palacio de Bellas Artes.
-This venue hosts events including dance recitals, operas, and theater productions.
+This venue hosts events, including dance recitals, operas, and theater productions.

 For a day outdoors, visit Bosque de Chapultepec, one of the biggest urban parks in the Western hemisphere.
 The park also functions as an ecological space in the city.
-You can spend time by the water at Xochimilco, and even take a ride on one of trajineras located in the canals.
+You can spend time by the water at Xochimilco and even take a ride on one of trajineras located in the canals.